city17org/tarsnaps/README.md

 **tarsnaps**
-is a utility that is designed to be run once a day from cron(8) and will create a tarsnap(1) backup of the files or directories passed as
+is a utility that is designed to be run once a day from cron(8) and creates a tarsnap(1) backup of the files or directories passed as
 *target*.
-Weekly and monthly archives will be created automatically when a daily backup is taken and the day matches a
+Weekly and monthly archives are created automatically when a daily backup is taken, and the day matches a
 *Sunday*
 or the
 *1st*